 Staff in the Department of Russian

-Dr Alexandra Harrington, BA, MA, PhD Nottingham
+Professor Alexandra Harrington, BA, MA, PhD Nottingham

 I came to Durham in 2001, having taught at the Universities of Sheffield and Nottingham.
-I have previously held the roles of Director of Russian

 My research focuses primarily on modern Russian poetry and literary culture, in particular the career of Anna Akhmatova.
 My monograph, The Poetry of Anna Akhmatova: Living in Different Mirrors (Anthem, 2006), work for which was supported by an AHRC Research Leave award, outlines a new framework for the apprehension of Akhmatova's poetry by considering her early and later periods in relation to theoretical constructions of modernism and postmodernism respectively.
 I have published widely on Akhmatova, on topics such as the intertextual connections of her work with the prose of Fyodor Dostoevsky, her formal innovation, her use of space on the page as a means of expression, the relationship of her poetry and that of Osip Mandelstam with silent cinema, and her biographical myth-making and self-fashioning strategies.